-15. A statement of the obligations of the offeror and the rights of the offeree company shareholders under Rules 15, 16, 17, 19 and 20 of the Takeovers Code.
+- (i) A statement of the obligations of the offeror and the rights of the offeree company shareholders under Rules 15, 16, 17, 19 and 20 of the Takeovers Code. - (ii) The address of the websites on which documents are displayed under Note 1 to Rule 8 of the Takeovers Code.